 I think about the 4th century, the Emperor Julian, and Christian evangelism frequently.
-I took a Classical Mythology course from Scott Bradbury my senior year of college (about a year, maybe less, after converting to Hellenism).
+I took a Classical Mythology course from Scott Bradbury my senior year of college (about a year, maybe less, after leaving a Wiccan framework).
 While in the class, I discovered and read his short-form work on blood sacrifice and religious prohibitions — some of which I have actively used to inform my religious practice.
 I was too anxious and afraid to actually approach him about any of these interests.
 In fact, I spent a lot of college really anxious.
 Growing up where I did taught me that I couldn’t put any pagan/polytheistic leadership on my resumé because people would assume I was unscientific and stupid and not fit for employment, and yet most of my leadership experience was in the Association of Smith Pagans (ASP).
 To this day, I think that a lot of pagan/polytheist college students don’t participate in groups because they know it could impact their careers due to the media perceptions.
 I had an experience my first year at Smith sitting on the PVTA 43 bus to pick something up at Target when someone in my dorm whom I didn’t know got on and started trash-talking Wicca with her friend, which was close to the form of Neopaganism I was raised in.
 It really hurt, and I obviously haven’t forgotten it.
 I had chosen Smith in part because I wanted a religious community, paradoxically.

 This is all a roundabout way of saying that Watts cites Bradbury at one point, and I was immediately reminded of that college class.
 In addition, comparing the anxieties of growing up Neopagan and not being treated like a serious intellectual to an environment where texts written by and about polytheism and its philosophical schools were the core educational material is an important mental exercise I engaged in while reading the book.